University of the Western Cape: Today

 UWC is a research-rich environment.
 The academic staff is highly qualified, with 50% holding doctorates.
 Most departments have graduate programmes, some with the largest intake in the country.
-There are many institutes and centres with a strong research emphasis.
-And there are significant projects and programmes which draw on expertise across departments and faculties.
-There are also joint endeavours between the University of the Western Cape and the universities of Cape Town and Stellenbosch.
+There are many institutes and centres with a strong research emphasis, and there are significant projects and programmes which draw on expertise across departments and faculties.
+There are also joint endeavours between the University of the Western Cape, the University of Cape Town, and Stellenbosch University.
 20% of all students at UWC are postgraduates.

 Like other South African universities, UWC has been affected by sporadic student protests since 2015.
 The reasons for the protests change with each new period of protest.
 They began with the Fees Must Fall movement where the main goal was to get university fees to be state-funded and then grew to include issues surrounding student safety and accommodation.
 These protests often lead to the shutdown of academic activities at the university.
 Most recently academic activities were suspended from 5 February 2020 to 7 February 2020 due to a delay in financial clearance which left many students unable to register for the new year.